trueos/pcbsd/src-qt5/docs/desktops.rst

 depending on the state of the window: grey for a hidden or minimized window, white for a visible but inactive window, yellow for the active window, and orange for a window that needs attention.

 The system tray is located in the right portion of the panel.
 Any applications that register a tray icon will appear in this area.
-Clicking an icon to interact with that application directly.
+Click an icon to interact with that application directly.
 The current system time shown by the clock is in the default format for the current locale.

 .. index:: Lumina